esteinig/achilles/README.md

 `Tensorflow-GPU` and the associated `CUDA` driver on the GPU must be installed.
 We used `Achilles` on a cluster with two Tesla V100 and 16GB memory each.
 For some reason, installation of the GPU environment did not work with higher `tensorflow-gpu` versions `> v1.8` that interface with `CUDA 9.2` or `CUDA 10`, so we installed `tensorflow-gpu v1.8.0` from `conda` with the `cudnn` library version `v7.1.2`, which also installs the `cudatoolkit` version `v9.0` in `conda`.
 This environment works with the `CUDA 9.0` driver for the GPUs on the cluster.

-The frozen `conda` env for this situation can be found in `envs/environment.yml` and installed with:
+The frozen `conda` `environment.yml` for `tensorflow-gpu v1.8.0` can be installed with:

 ```
-conda env create --file envs/environment.yml
+conda env create --file environment.yml
 ```

 ### Walkthrough